RodrigoBertotti/askless-flutter-client/documentation/english_documentation.md

 #### `headers`
-Allows informing the token of the respective `ownClientId` (and/or additional data) so that the server can be able to accept or recuse the connection attempt (optional).
+Allows informing the token of the respective `ownClientId` (and/or additional data) so that the server can be able to accept or deny the connection attempt (optional).

 ### Example